-By Mark Anderson.
-Last Updated 9th March 2021.
+By Joanne Jeffries.
+Last Updated August 19th 2021.
 Welcome to our guide about uninsured driver compensation claims.
 Have you been in an accident as an uninsured driver, or were you insured, but the at-fault party was not?
 If so, you may be wondering, ‘Where can I find out more about uninsured drivers – can I still claim compensation for these types of accidents?’

 In this guide, we answer many of the common questions relating to accidents involving uninsured drivers, from the perspective of an uninsured and also from the perspective of someone who has been injured by an uninsured party.

 In the sections below, you will find information regarding car insurance and the law and statistics relating to uninsured drivers.
-We also provide insight into compensation payouts for injuries sustained as a result of this type of accident.
-If you would like further advice or would like to begin a claim today, you can reach our team of experts on 0800 073 8801.
+We also provide insight into injury compensation payouts for injuries sustained as a result of this type of road traffic accident.
+If you would like further advice or would like to begin a No Win No Fee claim today, you can reach our team of experts on 0800 073 8801.